gis-ops/wordpress-markdown-git/README.md

 - Write documents in your favorite editor and just push to your remote repository to update your blog instantly
 - Use the power of version control: publish different versions of the document in different posts, i.e. from another branch or commit than latest `master`
-- Easy to update by external users via pull requests, minimizes the chance of stale tutorials
+- Easy to update by your readers via pull requests, minimizing the chance of stale tutorials

 The following document types are currently supported: